 Along with the land came several sturdy, serviceable wooden buildings.
 Typical of governments everywhere, no expense had been spared.
 They were made of the finest lumber, with shingled exteriors painted military green, and distinctive six-over-six paned windows.

 Our house was fashioned from a former T-shaped barracks building.
-The T was cut into two pieces, and the short end became the home where I grew up.
-The other end was moved into North Battleford where it became the home for the Mennonite Church and it remains so today.
+The T was cut into two pieces at the junction, and the short end became the home where I grew up.

-By 1954, my parents had not done much to the house but they had managed to erect a white picket fence!
+By 1954, my parents had not done much to the house, but they had managed to erect a white picket fence!

 My father plowed under the grass runways, and planted wheat.
 This was their first bumper crop in 1954.
-Sadly, a grain disease called rust wiped out the whole crop shortly after this photograph was taken.

 Here she is on one of her last visits to the farm, seated in her lovely sunny kitchen.
 Note the wood stove and the original linoleum on the floor!